The Amazon Listing Optimization Guide for 2019

 And when that happens, users go somewhere else to buy their child safety gates.

-That’s why Amazon relies on a search algorithm.
+That’s why Amazon relies on a search algorithm called A9.
 This algorithm helps the ecommerce company rank product listings, with the goal of providing the most relevant result to shoppers first.
 That way, users find the product they want — and buy it.

 To see Amazon’s search algorithm in action, search for something on the site, like, “pool safety fence.”
 As you can see in the example below, Amazon delivers more than 300 results.
 Those on the first page, however, match your exact intent.